amcginlay/eks-demos/doc/scratch/README.md

 kubectl -n kube-system get deployment appmesh-controller

-# we aim to use App Mesh to demonstrate a Blue Green deployment model within which traffic can be dynamically shifted between two different versions of fully-scaled backends
+# the aim is to use App Mesh to demonstrate a Blue Green deployment model within which traffic can be dynamically shifted between two different versions of fully-scaled backends
 # create these backend images using tools you are already familiar with
-# NOTE the generated repo name will match our exported variable named `EKS_APP_BE_ECR_REPO`.
+# NOTE the generated repo name will match your exported variable named `EKS_APP_BE_ECR_REPO`.
 envsubst < ~/environment/eks-demos/src/${EKS_APP_BE}/Dockerfile.template > ~/environment/eks-demos/src/${EKS_APP_BE}/Dockerfile
 docker build -t ${EKS_APP_BE}:${EKS_APP_BE_VERSION} ~/environment/eks-demos/src/${EKS_APP_BE}/
 sed -i "s/ENV VERSION=${EKS_APP_BE_VERSION}/ENV VERSION=${EKS_APP_BE_VERSION_NEXT}/g" ~/environment/eks-demos/src/${EKS_APP_BE}/Dockerfile